 To use North Carolina Medicaid to get supplies, you must first go to a doctor and get a diagnosis.
 A diagnosis from a doctor is required in order for your supplies to be considered medically necessary.
 Once a need for incontinence has been confirmed by a doctor, you may be able to use North Carolina Medicaid to get supplies.

-After you’ve visited the doctor, call us to set up your orders.
+After you’ve visited the doctor, call us to set up your orders or enroll online securely.
 Each month, we’ll send you the supplies you need and bill Medicaid on your behalf.
 Our team will also handle the paperwork for you, so you don’t have to worry about any of the complicated details.

 If you’re a Medicaid recipient in another state, you can find out more about your coverage options in our Guide to State Medicaid Coverage of Incontinence Supplies.